-The data and methodologies used to develop the noise contours for the 2020 Shift Runway Alternative condition are provided in Appendix B. Future (2020) CNEL contours for the Shift Runway Alternative are presented in Figure 4.2-6 and the associated estimated noise exposure levels are presented in Table 4.2-3.
+The data and methodologies used to develop the noise contours for the 2020 Shift Runway Alternative condition are provided in Appendix B. Future (2020) CNEL contours for the Shift Runway Alternative are presented in Figure 4.2-6 and the associated estimated noise exposure levels over noise sensitive land uses are presented in Table 4.2-3.